novanv-zaiss/nova-nv/README.md

 **Aeden Protocol 🆔 | NewEra_code is coming**

 The network is 🛜 NOVA.
-The token is 🪙 (NVA) NOVA New Value's.
+The tokens are 🪙 (NVA) NOVA New Value's.
 The mission is Ethical

 ---